courtney-rosenthal/apl-event-finder/README.md

 system is used.

 At this time the only additional service required is Elasticserach.
-A _docker-compose.yml_ file starts the services needed for development and test.
+A _dev/docker-compose.yml_ file starts the services needed for development and test.

 Here is the bring-up procedure on a new (Linux) host: